 Marseille is France’s second largest city and assaults the senses with a collision of cultures, maritime activity at the Vieux Port, quirky arts scene and interesting museums.
 Don’t miss the fish market at Vieux Port, trying bouillabaisse or visiting the calanques and Cassis.

 The appeal of this stretch of Cote d’Azur coastline continues with pastel terrace houses lining the harbour at Villefranche-sur-Mer.
-We suggest making a day trip to Eze Village for a visit to the Jardin Exotique for spectacular panoramic views followed by lunch at La Chèvre d’Or.
+Bespoke Yacht Charter suggest making a day trip to Eze Village for a visit to the Jardin Exotique for spectacular panoramic views over the Mediterranean followed by lunch at La Chèvre d’Or.

-For a taste of indulgence, Monaco is famous for the Monaco F1 Grand Prix, the Monte Carlo Casino, and the Palais Princier de Monaco nestled atop ‘the Rock’.
+For a taste of indulgence, Monaco is famous for the Monaco F1 GP, the Monte Carlo Casino, and the Palais Princier de Monaco nestled atop ‘the Rock’.
 Of course, you’ll naturally find Bespoke Yacht Charter busy during the annual Monaco Yacht Show.

-Peppered with unspoilt beaches, mountain scenery and vibrant restaurants and bars, Corsica is an appealing yacht charter destination.
+Peppered with unspoilt beaches, mountain scenery and vibrant restaurants and bars, Corsica is one of the most visually appealing yacht charter destinations in the Mediterranean.